Adaikalam: Production

 Production for the film began in August 2004 with Prashanth and Uma signed on to play a brother and sister in the film.
-The film was revealed to be produced by Kaladass Creations, who had earlier produced Balu Mahendra's off-beat film Veedu (1988), while it would be directed by debutant Bhuvanaraja.
+The film was revealed to be produced by Kaladass Creations, who had earlier produced Balu Mahendra's Veedu (1988), while it would be directed by debutant Bhuvanaraja.
 Bhuvanaraja had earlier narrated two different scripts to Prashanth and by chance mentioned a partial storyline for a third, with the actor impressed with the final one.
 Unlike most other Tamil-language films, Adaikalam did not feature a romantic sub-plot for the lead character and Prashanth appreciated that he had accepted to work on the film purely for its strong script and screenplay.
-He cast Prashanth's real life father, Thiagarajan, in a pivotal role while actress Nalini worked on the film free of charge after being impressed with the film's story.
+Bhuvanaraja cast Prashanth's real life father, Thiagarajan, in a pivotal role while actress Nalini worked on the film free of charge after being impressed with the film's story.
 The shoot for the film continued throughout regions in Kanyakumari in October 2004.

-The film was reported to be ready for release in April 2005.
 Once the film was completed, the release was delayed after the producer became caught up with business commitments abroad.
-The film was further delayed as they did not want to clash with other films with similar themes such as Cheran's Thavamai Thavamirundhu (2005) and Thirumurugan's Emmtan-Magan (2006).
+The film was further delayed as they did not want to clash with other films with similar themes such as Thavamai Thavamirundhu (2005) and Em Magan (2006).
 Subsequently, the director went on to start and work on another film titled Brindavanathil Nandakumaran, though it later did not release.
-A press-meet was held in November 2006, where the makers revealed that all production hurdles had been passed and subsequently released a trailer for the film.

-Release

-The film opened on 29 December 2006 to positive reviews from critics, with Malathi Rangarajan of The Hindu writing "'Adaikkalam' is for those who look for a reasonable amount of reality in cinema.
-Bhuvanaraja has waited long enough for the film to see the light of day.
-Now that it has, more such breaks ought to follow.
-The maker deserves it."
-Indiaglitz.com gave the film a positive review mentioning "director Bhuvanaraja can be appreciated for the fact that he has not taken recourse to the many short ways.
-He has stuck to the simple path and delivered a good cinema.
-It maybe slow in places, but it doesn't pull a fast one on you.
-That's where Adaikalam is different."
-Another reviewer also praised the film adding "the movie also has a glacial pace, especially in the first half, that threatens to — but fortunately doesn't — overcome all its good points."